Hybrid nonlocality via atom photon interactions with and without impurities: Effect of Disorder in atom-photon interactions

-Relevant physical quantities which is $|\mathcal{B}|_{\max}$ in this case of such disordered systems are obtained by averaging over various realizations of the disorder, namely quenched averaging.
+\ph{The value of maximal violation of Bell inequality, i.e., $|\mathcal{B}_{\max}|$ at different times in case of }such disordered systems are obtained by averaging over various realizations of the disorder, namely quenched averaging.
 It is performed when the equilibration time of the disorder which in the Jaynes-Cummings interaction strength, $\lambda$ is much longer compared to the observation time scales of the physical properties of the system.
 See previous work \cite{ahana} in this respect.
-Therefore, one may consider the value of the impurities in the system to be effectively fixed during the dynamics of the system, thereby making it possible to carry out an averaging of the quantity of interest, $\mathcal{Q}$, over the distribution of different values of the disordered parameters.
+Therefore, one may consider the value of the impurities in the system to be effectively fixed during the dynamics of the system, thereby making it possible to carry out an averaging of the quantity of interest, $\mathcal{Q}$ \ph{(which is the violation of Bell inequality, $|\mathcal{B}|$ in our work)}, over the distribution of different values of the disordered parameters.
 Such a disordered system is realizable in current experimental setups using systems like cold atoms and trapped ions \cite{Aspect08, deMartini2008, Lewenstein2007, Aspect2009}.
-For randomly chosen interactions $\lambda$ from a probability distribution $P(\lambda)$, the quench-averaged $\mathcal{Q}$, denoted by \(\langle \mathcal{Q}\rangle\), at every time instant is given by
+For randomly chosen interactions $\lambda$ from a probability distribution $P(\lambda)$, the quenched-averaged $\mathcal{Q}$, denoted by \(\langle \mathcal{Q}\rangle\), at every time instant is given by

 Note that $P(x) = \delta(x - \lambda)$ corresponds to the disorder free case, which were discussed in the previous sections.
 To capture the effect of disorder, various forms of $P(\lambda)$ are chosen in the literature.
 The typical choices include uniform distribution, Gaussian distribution, Cauchy-Lorentz distribution \cite{sachdev_2011,Nishimori_2001,spin_glass_1986,disorder_1,BKC1996} .
+For our analysis, we will restrict our attention to the Gaussian distribution of interaction strengths.
+Let us explain our choice briefly.
+When various fluctuating factors determining the interaction strength meet, the resulting distribution is typically Gaussian.
+This is a crude way of stating the central limit theorem \cite{Kardar2007}, which ensures that the sum over many random variables with arbitrary distributions has a simple Gaussian probability distribution function.
 In our work, we choose the values of $\lambda$ from a Gaussian distribution with mean $\bar{\lambda}$ and standard deviation $\sigma_{\lambda}$, which can be called the strength of the disorder.
-Unlike entanglement measures \cite{horodecki-ent}, two different situations can be considered in this set up since one requires measurement outcomes to obtain Bell statistics.
+Unlike entanglement measures \cite{horodecki-ent}, two different situations \ph{-- (a) oracle measurement strategy, and (b) realistic measurement strategy} can be considered in this set up since one requires measurement outcomes to obtain Bell statistics.